limhoyeon/ToothGroupNetwork/README.md

 # ToothGroupNetwork
 - Team CGIP
 - Ho Yeon Lim and Min Chang Kim
 - If you have any problem with execution, please contact me via email(hoyeon351@cglab.snu.ac.kr) or slack anytime.
-I'll give you a quick answer.
+I'll give you a quick reply.

 # Inference
 - We offer two model